Ankan-Halder/Vechile-Speed-Estimate/README.md

 # Required files

-Yolo.weights in pretrained_yolo folder (Dowload and put there)
+yolov3.weights in pretrained_yolo folder (Dowload and put there)

 # Run Demo